List of From Eroica with Love characters: Yanis Phaerikis

-He is 23 years old, aka "Prince of Greek shipping".
+He is 23 years old, a.k.a.
+"Prince of Greek shipping".
 He is the son of Papas Phaerikis, who died the year prior to the story, a "shipping tycoon".
 He graduated from university the year of the story.
 When the story starts he is just appointed president of his father's "shipping empire", which is claimed to be rivaled only by that of Onassis (Aristotle Onassis).
 James thinks that he looks like an imbecile (though at the time he thinks that Yanis is what tempts Dorian to want to go to Greece, which is not the case).
 Yanis is not very interested in the industry as such, more in disco and nice clothes.
 Maya Bulgakova flatters him, asking him if he is John Travolta.
 Dorian claims to have met him before, at Onassis parties, unclear if he lies or not, Yanis does not appear to recognize him.
 He parties every Saturday night.
 His mother was described as a bit of a “Medusa”.
 His father had an affair and fathered a daughter, Daphne Phaerikis.
 Daphne's last known whereabouts is New York City, with her mother, and at the time of the story she is 22–23 years old.